“It’s okay” is at the basis of all well-being.

 this practice is now yours, grasshopper…

 Will you make your well-being your priority?
-I mean a true priority.
 The kind of priority that supersedes what others think of you?
-The kind of priority that supersedes your own willingness to sweep it aside?
+The kind of priority that supersedes your inclination to forget all about it?
 Will you stop stepping over your well-being in order to “keep going,” to “keep at it,” to “plow through?”
 Will you heed the now faded and faint alarm bells that have been going off in your head for days, months, and in some cases, years?

 Life is constantly evolving.
 As are we.
 Now’s your time to be conscious of your own healing evolution.
 You can do it.
 We’re in this together.